Cold Chisel: 1979–1980: East

-1981-1982: Swingshift to Circus Animals
+1981–1982: Swingshift to Circus Animals

 The Youth in Asia Tour performances were used for Cold Chisel's double live album, Swingshift (March 1981).
 Nimmervoll declared, "[the group] rammed what they were all about with [this album]."
 In March 1981 the band won seven categories: Best Australian Album, Most Outstanding Achievement, Best Recorded Song Writer, Best Australian Producer, Best Australian Record Cover Design, Most Popular Group and Most Popular Record, at the Countdown/TV Week pop music awards for 1980.
-They attended the ceremony at the Sydney Entertainment Centre and were due to perform: however, as a protest against a TV magazine's involvement, they refused to accept any trophy and finished the night with, "My Turn to Cry".
+They attended the ceremony at the Sydney Entertainment Centre and were due to perform: however, as a protest against a TV magazine's involvement, they refused to accept any trophy and finished the night with "My Turn to Cry".
 After one verse and chorus, they smashed up the set and left the stage.

-Swingshift debuted at No 1, which demonstrated their status as the highest selling local act.
-With a slightly different track-listing, East, was issued in the United States and they undertook their first US tour in mid-1981.
-Ahead of the tour they had issued, "My Baby", for the North America market and it reached the top 40 on Billboard's chart, Mainstream Rock.
+Swingshift debuted at No 1, which demonstrated their status as the highest-selling local act.
+With a slightly different track listing, East was issued in the United States and they undertook their first US tour in mid-1981.
+Ahead of the tour they had issued "My Baby" for the North America market and it reached the top 40 on Billboard's chart, Mainstream Rock.
 They were generally popular as a live act there, but the US branch of their label did little to promote the album.
 According to Barnes' biographer, Toby Creswell, at one point they were ushered into an office to listen to the US master tape to find it had substantial hiss and other ambient noise, which made it almost unable to be released.
-Notwithstanding, the album reached the lower region of the Billboard 200 in July.
+Nevertheless, the album reached the lower region of the Billboard 200 in July.
 The group were booed off stage after a lacklustre performance in Dayton, Ohio in May 1981 opening for Ted Nugent.
 Other support slots they took were for Cheap Trick, Joe Walsh, Heart and the Marshall Tucker Band.
 European audiences were more accepting of the Australian band and they developed a fan base in Germany.